russss/Herd/README.md

 ## Requirements

-Herd needs Python > 2.5 and eventlet (on the source system only).
+Herd needs Python > 2.5, argparse,  and eventlet (on the source system only).
 All other libraries are shipped with it.
 To install eventlet, you can just do:

     easy_install eventlet